wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 Ultra-light Clients are often the best option when designing an MVP for your xDapp.
 The defining feature of an Ultra-light Client is that you are able to support users from every chain in the Wormhole ecosystem while **only having smart contracts on a single chain (!!!)**.

-xDapps with this structure work by having a hub chain that all application contract logic is deployed to and entrypoints which receive and send Wormhole messages to remote chains.
+xDapps with this structure work by having a hub chain that all application contract logic is deployed to and entry points which receive and send Wormhole messages to remote chains.
 The network of Wormhole contracts deployed on other chains across the ecosystem provide the rest of the heavy lifting to send messages across chains.

 You can think of the data flow across a xDapp with a Ultra-light Client as follows:

-1. The end user's wallet interacts with Wormhole contracts on remote chain.
+1. The end user's wallet interacts with Wormhole contracts on the remote chain.
 2. The Wormhole contracts on remote chain generate a VAA which is received by your xDapp contract on the hub chain.
 3. Your xDapp contract on the hub chain performs all necessary operations.
 4. Your xDapp contract interacts with Wormhole contracts on the hub chain.
-5. The Wormhole contracts on hub chain generate a VAA which is sent back to the end user's wallet on the remote chain.
+5. The Wormhole contracts on the hub chain generate a VAA which is sent back to the end user's wallet on the remote chain.

 **_Advantages:_**